 However, the waste Heriarchy should be applied to such items in that the holder should have considered the re-use or re-purposing of the equipment prior to it’s disposal.

-The Duty of Care (Environmental Proetction Act 1991) remains with the holder of the waste until the equipment (IT etc) has been either re-purposed or finally disposed of (recycled).
+The Duty of Care (Environmental Proetction Act 1991) remains with the holder of the waste until it has been either re-purposed or finally disposed of.
 This extends to wastes exported outside the UK and extends to complying with international laws and treaties (Basel Convention), except where correctly re-purposed for export (note the use of the term correctly)- however, even then, import laws are being revised (late 2012) due to the ease with which working equipment beyond suitable re-use is entering areas such as the African Sub Continent.

-In discharging the Duty of Care, the holder of the waste is required to perform due diligence by ensuring that the person taking away the waste is competent to do so (An Upper Tier Waste Carrier Licence)- This page shows a standard Upper Tier Licence.
-However, the duty of the Transferor extends beyond the transfer and (with emphasis upon maintenance of accreditation to ISO 14001, BS8555 and EMAS) should include ensuring that the place to which the waste (electronics) is being transported holds suitable competency to accept the waste.
+In addition to checking that the person taking away the waste is authorised to do so (ie holds an Upper Tier Waste Carriers Licence), the Transferor should (with emphasis upon maintenance of accreditation to ISO 14001, BS8555 and EMAS) ensure that the waste is taken to a place that holds suitable competency & licensing to accept the waste.
 As with the transfer of any controlled wastes, a waste transfer note (example here) should be available and signed by both parties.

 In discharging the Duty of Care, the holder of the waste should be aware of the Hazardous Waste regulations (2005) which require the provision of a Hazardous Waste Consignment note (example here), signed by both the holder (Consignee) and Carrier (Consingor) for any hazardous wastes in the load.
 The Hazardous Waste transfer note should contain details of the transfer, descriptions of the waste and details of where the waste will be taken to (Part E Certificate).
 It must be signed, dated and the time of the transfer noted.
 In order to discharge his/ her duty, the holder of the waste must retain a copy of the note at the time of transfer and receive a signed Part E certificate from the place that accepts the waste for final disposal.
 A Hazardous Waste Transfer note must include a Consignment note number, which contains the Premises Code.
 This code is “Exempt” for premises/ buildings that produce less than 500kgs per year.
 However, where you produce more than 500kgs in any 12 month period, you must register your premises with the Environment Agency and use a Hazardous Waste Producer licence number in the place of "exempt".